basho/basho_docs/content/riak/kv/2.2.0/setup/downgrade.md

 This is benign and similar to the `not_built` and `already_locked` errors which can be seen during normal AAE operation.
 These events will stop once the downgrade is complete.
 {{% /note %}}

-### Stop Riak KV and remove Riak search index & temporary data
+### Stop Riak KV and remove Riak Search index & temporary data

 1\.
 Stop Riak KV: